How Much Does UK Clothing Manufacturing Cost

 What Drives UK Clothing Manufacturing Costs

-The UK National Living Wage rose to £12.71 per hour from 1 April 2026, up 4.1% from the previous rate of £12.21.
-(Source: Low Pay Commission — National Minimum Wage in 2026, March 2026.)
-In London, the Real Living Wage sits at £14.80 per hour from May 2026.
-(Source: Living Wage Foundation, October 2025.)
+The National Living Wage rose to £12.71 per hour from 1 April 2026, up 4.1% from the previous £12.21.
+The Real Living Wage — a separate, voluntary benchmark — sits higher still, at £13.45 across the UK and £14.80 in London, with accredited employers required to implement these rates by 1 May 2026.

 2026 UK CMT Cost Benchmarks by Garment Type